(updated on July 1st 2022)

 - If you enter the Hikifuki category, you should include both Classical AND Popular movie files.

-- If you enter the Allied Arts category, provide a movie file.
+- If you enter the Allied Arts category, please provide a movie file.

-- Only LIVE performance and NO-EDIT sound/movie file is accepted. (except Recorded accompaniment – Karaoke – for Allied arts and Recorded accompaniment category) (July 11,2019)
+- Only a LIVE and unedited performance sound or movie file is accepted. (except Recorded accompaniment – Karaoke – for Allied arts and Recorded accompaniment category)

-- It is necessary to pass the Recorded audition to proceed to the Primary selection and Final competition.
+- It is necessary to pass the Recorded audition to proceed to the First, or Second Round.

-- ONLY THE ADULT DIVISION IN RECORDED ACCOMPANIMENT CATEGORY HAS PRIMARY SECTION AND FINAL COMPETITION.
-All Other category and division have only Final Competition – for example, Junior and Senior division of Recorded accompaniment, and Hikifuki and Allied Arts categories.
+- ONLY THE ADULT DIVISION IN RECORDED ACCOMPANIMENT CATEGORY HAS FIRST, SECOND, AND FINAL ROUND.
+(Please refer to ‘”New round system” for the Recorded Accompaniment category Adult division’) All other categories and divisions only have a Final Round – for example, Child, Teen and Senior divisions of Recorded accompaniment, and the Hikifuki and Allied Arts categories.

-- Primary Selection and Final Competition will be based on an open audition at the Concert Hall.
+- First, Second, and Final Round will be based on an open audition at the Concert Hall.

 - Participant fee:

-- Recorded Accompaniment category: Adult 14,000 yen, Senior 12,000 yen, Junior 8,000 yen (no additional fee if you also participate in Hikifuki and/or Allied Arts category)
+- Recorded Accompaniment category: Adult (Seed) 14,000 yen, Senior 10,000 yen, Child or Teenage 5,000 yen (no additional fee if you also participate in Hikifuki and/or Allied Arts category)

 - The sponsor of this event does not provide any expenses for travel.

-- Please refer to the “Primary Selection and Final Competition Guideline” page on this site for details. (to be posted later)
+- Please refer to the “First, Second, and Final Round Guideline” page on this site for details.

-- For Recorded audition and Primary selection (and also Recorded audition and Final competition), the same or different songs may be used.
+- For Recorded audition and First, Second, Round (and also Recorded audition and Final Round), the same or different songs may be used.

-- You may not use the same piece for Primary Selection and Final competition.
+- You may not use the same piece for Second Round and Final Round.

-- So, for Adult division of Recorded Accompaniment Category, you should prepare two pieces for Classical, two for Popular – a total of 4 pieces.
+- So, for the Adult division of the Recorded Accompaniment Category, you should prepare two pieces for Classical, two for Popular – a total of 4 pieces.

-- For Junior and Senior division of Recorded Accompaniment and Hikifuki Category, you should prepare one piece for Classical, one for Popular – a total of 2 pieces.
+- For Child, Teen and Senior division of Recorded Accompaniment and Hikifuki Category, you should prepare one piece for Classical, one for Popular – a total of 2 pieces.

-- For Allied Arts Category, you should prepare one piece.
+- For the Allied Arts Category, you should prepare one piece.

-- You don’t need to have an extra piece for tie-breaking; the judges will decide by vote.
+- You don’t need to have an extra piece in the event of tie-breaking; the judges will decide by vote.

 - The piece that you performed in the past WWC can NOT be selected in the same category. (points deducted) (Except Recorded audition)